Gatheru-rose/Bash_answers/Galaxy_report.md

-# **Report about Galaxy training**

-I participated virtually in the GTN Smörgåsbord: A Global Galaxy Course from 15th to 19th February 2021.
-The course had slides, videos and hands on tutorial so that one can learn how to carryout data analysis using tools available on Galaxy servers.
+# **Galaxy training report**

 ---
+### **Introduction**

+[Galaxy](https://galaxyproject.org/community/) is an online platform developed by a community of scientists.
+This platform is distributed in different regions by presence of [servers](https://galaxyproject.org/usegalaxy/).
+These servers are accessible virtually and contain various tools which aid in the analysis of different types of data.
+From galaxy one can access training materials from the galaxy training network (GTN) [page](https://training.galaxyproject.org/).
+These page consists  of a wide range of tutorials on how to use the inbuilt tools in galaxy to carry out data analysis.
+From 15th to 19th February 2021, I participated virtually in the GTN Smörgåsbord: [A Global Course](https://training.galaxyproject.org/training-material/smorgasbord.html).
+This workshop comprised of different GTN tutorials exposing one to a wide range topics during the entire week.

+---

+### **Objectives**
+1. To familiarize with galaxy platform and learn data analysis using galaxy.
+2. To understand NGS analysis using galaxy tools.
+3. To determine the importance of using certain tools for your data analysis over others.

+---

 ### ***Skills learnt**

 1. Performing Quality control on FASTQ files.
    Quality control is an essential step which should be carried out before any downstream analysis of your data.
-This is important so that one can know the status of their sequence files which can affect further analysis when not inspected earlier.
-Galaxy offers FastQC tool which provides a summary of the quality of your sequenced data.
-It gives a report on the sequence quality score to the level of seqeunce duplications.
-Through assesing the quality of FASTQ files, further tools can then be used for quality correction depending on the output of FastQC, such tools include:
+This is important so as to know the status of your FASTQ files.
+When the quality control step is not done during NGS analysis, this can affect downstream analysis.
+   Galaxy offers FastQC tool which checks the quality of the sequence files, it then provides a report in form of a webpage which outputs parameters relevant to the status of your sequence files.
+By assessing these parameters such as; sequence quality score, per base sequence quality, one will know the quality of the FASTQ files and whether any quality correction is needed.
+   There are tools available on galaxy for sequence quality correction depending on the FastQc results.
+They include:

-    a) Cutadapt- which trims adapters from the sequence, and also trims the low quality score regions.
-    b) Filter- This tool filters your FASTQ files based if there are too many N basecalls in the sequence, filters off the short sequence length and sequences with low mean quality score.
-    c) MultiQC- This tool aggregates the ouput of the a specified tool in this case, FastQC reports into one report thus making it easier to compare different files at once.
+   a).
+Cutadapt- It trims adapter sequences and also trims off low quality score regions from the files. b).
+Filter- This tool filters FASTQ files if there are many N basecalls in the sequence, reads with short sequence length as well those with low mean quality score. c).
+MultiQc- This tool is useful in the aggregation of different outputs from a specific tool such as FastQC thus making it easy to compare different results at once.